SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/QuickLymanAlpha/index.rst

 parameters and values output in the snapshots.

 Given the nature of the model, no feedback or black holes are used.
-The star formation model is minimalistic and the chemistry/cooling models are limited to primordial abundances.
+The star formation model is minimalist and the chemistry/cooling models are limited to primordial abundances.

 .. _QLA_entropy_floors: